heatblazer/udp-tcp-daemon/README.md

     1. I have to remove the udp-client project when I am done with tests.
     2. I have to encrypt or add a check sum to the samples.
     3. I have to provide install options and "install howto" in build section.
+    4. Crypto project and lib for hashing or crypting is still a stub.
+    5. GUI for the recorder is stub yet.

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.